chenglou/react-treeview/README.md

 **Note**: `this.transferPropsTo(<TreeView />)` will transfer the props to the arrow under the hood.
 All attributes and events naturally work on it.

 ## Styling
 The CSS is flexible, commented and made to be easily customized.
-Feel free to inspect the demo's classes and check the [short source code](https://github.com/chenglou/react-treeview/blob/gh-pages/react-treeview.css).
+Feel free to inspect the demo's classes and check the [short CSS code](https://github.com/chenglou/react-treeview/blob/master/react-treeview.css).

 ## License